 Eilish is also a dancer, which sparked her interest in writing music.
 She wanted to write songs that fit her choreographies.
-Her first breakthrough in the music industry stemmed from a song called “ocean eyes” she posted on SoundCloud for her fellow dance peers, when she was 13.
+Her first breakthrough in the music industry stemmed from a song called “Ocean Eyes” which she posted on SoundCloud for her fellow dance peers when she was 13.
 The song went viral overnight.
-“Ocean eyes” is now featured on her EP, and has mustered up over 20,000,000 streams on Spotify.
+“Ocean Eyes” is now featured on her EP, and has mustered up over 20 million streams on Spotify.

 Her angelic vocals are complemented by the various styles of music throughout the EP.
 Eilish says she hates the idea of genres, and feels it’s unnecessary to categorize music.
-This explains the abundance of music style in dontsmileatme.
-Titles such as “party favor” utilize more up-beat tunes with the enhancing ukulele melody.
+This explains the abundance of music styles in “dont smile at me.”
+Titles such as “Party Favor” utilize more up-beat tunes with the enhancing ukulele melody.
 On the other hand, “i dont wanna be you anymore” brings deeper, cooler tones to her discography.